DanialNayyar/Machine-learning-foundations/Mini-Projects/Concrete-Strength/README.md

 ## Model Interpretation

+Permutation importance was used to determine the most important features for the final model. `Age` was the most important feature followed by water based ratios and binder related features.
+This agrees with the understanding of concrete engineering.
+Compressive strength is strongly affected by curing age and the balance between water and cement materials.
+The top features after `Age` are `Water-Cement Ratio`, `Water-Binder Content Ratio`, and `Cement` as well.

 ## Error Analysis
+The final model's residuals were analused on the test set.

+Some key observations:
+- The actual vs predicted plot displayed a clear diagonal trend.
+- Residuals were generally centered around zero, i.e. the model's predictions were not severely overpredicted or underpredicted.
+- The largest errors wre inspected using important features i.e. age, water-binder ratio, water-cement ratio etc.

 ## Scenario Analysis
+Scenario analysis was performed to inspect how the final model might respond to chages in key input variables.
+Two scenarios were tested:
+1. Variation of curing age whilst the typical concrete mix is held constant.
+2. Variation of water content (recalculatig water-cement and water-binder content ratios)

+The behaviour seen agreed with concrete mix theory.
+The model predicted that that compressive strength increases with curing age and decreases with water content increasing.

+The plots do not constitute as direct proof but rather can be interpreted as model behaviour.

 ## Power BI Dashboard

+A Power BI dashboard was developed to visualise the final results.
+The dashboard includes:
+- Model performance overview
+- Final test metrics
+- Training vs Cross-Validation error comparison
+- Actual vs Predicted Values
+- Residual Error Distribution
+- Largest Prediction Errors
+- Feature Importance
+- Scenario Analysis

 ## Limitations
+This project did have some limitations that more than likely affected the final outcome.
+Some limitations include:
+- Small size of the dataset.
+- Identical mix designs have different target values, likely an experimental variation.
+- Feature engineering was performed before the final split.
+However, it should be noted that the engineered features were domain-informed and carried out row-wise.
+- The final model was evaluated on a test (held-out).
+- Scenario analysis showed model behaviour not proof.

 ## Future Work
+- Testing additional ensemble methods such XGBoost or LightGBM.
+- Streamlit app for interactive predictions.
+- Creating a stricter end-to-end pipeline where feature engineering is carried out within a custom transformer.
+- Compare model predictions against empirical concrete strength equations.

 ## Tools/Stack Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Scikit-Learn
+- SciPy
+- Power Bi
+- Google Colab

 ## Repo Structure

 ## Author
+Danial Nayyar